ticketmaster-api/sdk-java/README.md

 RateLimit rateLimit = response.getRateLimit();
 ```

+### Code example

+An example on how to integrate the SDK with Maven is provided, please check [this folder](maven-example/)

 ## Android compatibility

 Although the compatibility with Android is not fully tested yet, we choose to use Java 7 and compatible dependencies.